-Danny Felix enters his fifth season as a full-time assistant with the West Virginia University wrestling staff.
-He joined the Mountaineer program in 2005 as a volunteer assistant.
-Felix’s specialty is with the lighter weight classes, but also assists all wrestlers with technique and various wrestling moves.
+Danny Felix enters his eighth season as a member of the West Virginia University wrestling staff in 2016-17 after joining the Mountaineers in 2005 as a volunteer assistant.
+Felix’s specialty is with the lighter weight classes.

 In June of 2009, Felix worked his way on to one of the most prestigious teams – the U.S. World Team.
 He was one of seven freestyle wrestlers to earn a spot on the team, and Felix competed in Herning, Denmark, at the 2009 World Wrestling Championships.

 In early 2008 in the professional ranks, Felix garnered the bronze medal at the 2008 U.S. Open.
 A year prior, he wrestled in the 121-pound class at the NYAC Holiday International Wrestling Championships and finished as a silver medalist.
 That same year, he was crowned the 2007 Sunkist International Champion.